minzhou1003/ec601-project/yolo_model/README.md

 # YOLO Model

-This is the YOLO model developed on a small dataset.
-A complete model is still training.
+This is the YOLOv3 model trained on RSNA library over 900 iterations.

 # File Instruction:
 * `cfg` folder contains all the config files.